ibm-cloud-docs/account/email.md

   * Unplanned infrastructure issues or outages: Issues that might cause an outage based on certain conditions for specific customers.
   * Planned service or scheduled maintenance: Maintenance that is required to keep the infrastructure operating at optimal status.
   * Security vulnerabilities: The affected area is isolated.
 A patch is created to close the vulnerability, and tests are performed on the patch to ensure that no collateral function is affected.
-  * Opened support cases: Alerts users of cases that are opened on their account.

 The timing of the notification varies depending on whether the event is unplanned, planned, or scheduled.
 The {{site.data.keyword.BluSoftlayer_notm}} infrastructure policy is to remedy problems as quickly as possible to remove or minimize the risk of further issues that might have a larger impact.
 Sometimes even planned maintenance is performed with only a short advanced notification.